(All fields required)

 An occupational therapist (OT) provides the therapy which can be done in an individual or group setting.
-Children’s has developed two CIMT protocols for patients and families.
-OTs at Children’s work closely with the family to choose which of the two protocols will work best for them.
+Children’s has developed three CIMT protocols for patients and families.
+OTs at Children’s work closely with the family to choose which of the three protocols will work best for them.
 Caregivers and patients are given home program suggestions each week.

-Cincinnati Children's has developed an Evidence-Based Care Guideline (EBCG) for Constraint Induced Movement Therapy.
+Cincinnati Children's has developed an Evidence-Based Care Guideline (EBCG) for Constraint Induced Movement Therapy plus Bimanual Therapy.
 A care guideline for CIMT reduces variation in care, improves patient outcomes, and promotes quality care based on current knowledge and research.

 Children with many conditions and/or diagnoses may benefit from CIMT including:

 Constraint Induced Movement Therapy is available at all outpatient neighborhood locations.